RoyMagnussen/CottonBox-Data-Centric/README.md

 - An image of the product.
 - The name of the product.
 - The price of the product.
 - A link to the product's page.
-(Currently not implemented).
+> Currently the link does not work as I have not implemented the `product` page.
 - A button to add the product into the shopping cart which opens a modal.

 ##### 3.2 Flash Messages